 It should come as no surprise that marketers love statistics.
-We have even found that some of the most popular posts on the Influencer Marketing Hub are those that highlight marketing facts and figures.
+We have even found that some of the most popular posts on the Influencer Marketing Hub highlight marketing facts and figures.

 Researchers collect a considerable quantity of data about different aspects of marketing on the internet.
-They use this data to ensure that they know the latest trends in internet usage, and marketers have to adapt accordingly.
+They use this data to ensure that they know the latest internet usage trends, and marketers have to adapt accordingly.

 Summary: Quick Jump Menu

 - 1. Buyers Expect Digital Ad Spend to Increase 6% Over 2020, Compared to a 30% Fall in Traditional Media

 - 2. Consumers Spent 10% More Time With Digital in March-July 2020

 - 3. Only Digital Channels Can Expect Net Gains in FY2020 Ad Spend

 - 4. Internet Advertising Revenues Increased 15.9% Over 2019 and Continue to Grow in 2020

 - 5. Mobile Now Makes up More Nearly 70% of Internet Advertising

 - 6. 74% Increase in Mobile Advertising Over the Last 9 Years